medikoo/es6-symbol/README.md

 var Symbol = require('es6-symbol');
 ```

-If you strictly want to use polyfill even if native `Symbol` exists (hard to find good reason for that), do:
+If you strictly want to use polyfill even if native `Symbol` exists (hard to find a good reason for that), do:

 ```javascript
 var Symbol = require('es6-symbol/polyfill');